Kakamotobi/Learned/Computer Science/Computer-System.md

 - Handles arithmetic and logical operations.
 #### Number of General Purpose Processors
 ##### Single Processor System
+- A system that uses one processor/CPU.
-- Previously a CPU only had one core, which meant that only one task could be executed at a time.
+- Previously, a processor/CPU only had one core, which meant that only one task could be executed at a time.
+- cf. **Singlecore System**
+  - Each processor/CPU contains one core.
 ##### Multiprocessor System
 - a.k.a. parallel systems, tightly coupled systems.
 - A system that uses two or more CPUs that execute **concurrently** and share a common RAM.
   - *Multithreading on a multiprocessor increases concurrency.*
 - cf. **Multicore System**
-  - Contains multiple cores/processors in a single CPU.
+  - Each processor/CPU contains multiple cores.
-  - Ex: dual-core simply means that there are two processors in a CPU.
+  - Ex: dual-core simply means that there are two cores in the processor/CPU.
+  - **Hyper-Threading / Simultaneous Multi-Threading** refers to splitting up a CPU core into two virtual cores.
 - **Symmetric Multiprocessing**
   - All core processors are involved in executing the same tasks.
 - **Asymmetric Multiprocessing**